Juniper/libslax/doc/distribution.rst

 The profiling is not "Monte Carlo", or clock based, but is based on trace data generated as each SLAX instruction is executed, giving more precise data.

+The profiler can also be accessed using the :ref:`--profile <profile option>` option.

 .. index